Friday, March 31, 2023

 ... portraits of St. Gall abbots.

-Abbot Coelestin (1687-1696) was a professor at the University of Salzburg,
+Abbot Coelestin (1687-1696) was a professor at the University of Salzburg

 and went to Rome as a cardinal "papabile."
 He was St. Gall's last great Latin author.

-God watches the activities of the provost and the mayor
+God watches the activities of the provost and the mayor.

 The monastery's archive cabinets in today's wedding room

-Katrin Lang steps down the stairs in the castle's staircase
+Katrin Lang steps down the castle's staircase.

 Entrance to the wine cellar